The Church is Open for Public Masses and Worship

 Are the Parish Offices open for business?
 How do I get a Mass card and so forth?
 The offices are open for public business.
-Summer office hours are Monday 9:00 a.m. – 8:00 p.m., Tuesday thru Friday 9:00 a.m. – 5:30 p.m.
+Office hours are Monday, Tuesday, Wednesday from 9:00 a.m. – 8:00 p.m., Thursday and Friday 9:00 a.m. – 5:30 p.m.
 Parish-related business can also be handled at the Information Desk in the Gathering Area before or after weekend Masses.
 You will find a list of all the staff email addresses and extension numbers below.
 You can contact them directly that way or leave a message in their voicemail.

 - If you know of anyone whom we should call, no matter their age, please let us know.
 Update the office if you know of someone who has gone into the hospital, as well as any prayer requests for our weekly Tuesday intercessions during the time of Adoration.

 - Are all parish committees, commissions and groups now meeting via online teleconferencing?
-We strongly encourage groups to continue to meet via Zoom or in an outdoor setting during the summer.
+We strongly encourage groups to continue to meet via Zoom, and all parish groups and committees are regularly meeting.
 The Parish Office may be used for meetings of up to 8 people (to maintain proper distancing requirements).
 The Fr.
-Shields Clubroom at the school may be available for groups up to 10 or so during this time.
-That is the limit for indoor gatherings at this time.
+Shields Clubroom at the school may be available for groups up to 25.
 Please call the office to schedule/check on availability.
 Please note: no sharing of food is allowed at such gatherings, masks must be worn, and all hard surfaces must be cleaned by the group before leaving (supplies are in a basket in the room).

 How do we make our donations to the parish during this time?
 We realize that many are facing difficult financial situations during this time, but for those who are able, we need your support now more than ever.
 Mail in the Sunday envelopes, or if possible set up a regular donation via our St. Regis website “Donations” page or through your own bank.
 Thank you.